g0bel1n/megazord-backend/README.md

 In this situation, check your directory to verify if there are really the .pb file of each class (not single label class).
 If its not the case, re-running the code will handle the situation.
 Nevertheless, this bug is bound to be fixed soon.

+*Line 109 is suspected to be the source of the error

 ## Why *Megazord* and *zords* ?

 Well, it is because of the architecture of our neural network.
 It combines several small neural networks, trained to distinguish object from the same class (ex: motor_s and motor_m) to make a big neural networks that classify each label.
 It made us remember the good old days, when we used to watch the *Power Rangers series*.
 They used to merge their zords (each Ranger had its own zord aka fighter robot) into a megazord which could defeat the bad guys.
 In our case, the megazord is the final model and the zords are the secondary models.